TYQ3939/Task_Striker/README.md

 ### Running the Application

-1. Clone or download the repository.
+1. Download Task_Striker.zip.
+2. Extract the ZIP file.
-2. Open the project folder in Visual Studio Code.
+3. Open the project folder in Visual Studio Code.
-3. Open terminal and install ttkbootstrap and pillow modules by typing 'pip install ttkbootstrap' and ‘pip install pillow'.
+4. Open terminal and install ttkbootstrap and pillow modules by typing 'pip install ttkbootstrap' and ‘pip install pillow'.
-4. Open the .py file 'taskstriker.py'.
+5. Open the .py file 'taskstriker.py'.
-5. Click the **Run** button.
+6. Click the **Run** button.
-6. Alternatively, open the integrated terminal and run 'python taskstriker.py'.
+7. Alternatively, open the integrated terminal and run 'python taskstriker.py'.

 ### Running a Full Demo
 1. First, login to a client acc (uid 222 and pwd 22222222 for demo)